 Therefore, we decided to start discussing the idea with an Asian utility planning a large construction program.
 We had been retained to evaluate the different nuclear design options that the client could use.
 It was a basic feasibility study.

 As that study was coming to an end, we began talking to the head of the planning committee to determine how his team could analyze the trade-offs and how he would get the board to analyze the trade-offs.

 Conducting the kind of analyses required to produce this simple chart was extremely difficult.
 I had not seen it done anywhere else.
-Given its complexity, the head of committee was intrigued but not really qualified to know if it had the rigor of their current planning process.
+Given its complexity, the head of the committee was intrigued but not really qualified to know if it had the rigor of its current planning process.